Identity and access management: User access

 User access enables users to assume a specific digital identity across applications, which enables access controls to be assigned and evaluated against this identity.
 The use of a single identity for a given user across multiple systems eases tasks for administrators and users.
-It simplifies access monitoring and verification and allows the organizations to minimize excessive privileges granted to one user.
+It simplifies access monitoring and verification, and allows the organizations to minimize excessive privileges granted to one user.
+Ensuring user access security is crucial in this process, as it involves protecting the integrity and confidentiality of user credentials and preventing unauthorized access.
+Implementing robust authentication mechanisms, such as multi-factor authentication (MFA), regular security audits, and strict access controls, helps safeguard user identities and sensitive data.
 User access can be tracked from initiation to termination of user access.

 When organizations deploy an identity management process or system, their motivation is normally not primarily to manage a set of identities, but rather to grant appropriate access rights to those entities via their identities.
 In other words, access management is normally the motivation for identity management and the two sets of processes are consequently closely related.

 Services

 Organizations continue to add services for both internal users and by customers.
 Many such services require identity management to properly provide these services.
 Increasingly, identity management has been partitioned from application functions so that a single identity can serve many or even all of an organization's activities.

 For internal use identity management is evolving to control access to all digital assets, including devices, network equipment, servers, portals, content, applications and/or products.

 Services often require access to extensive information about a user, including address books, preferences, entitlements and contact information.
 Since much of this information is subject to privacy and/or confidentiality requirements, controlling access to it is vital.